vahidhedayati/modaldynamix/README.md

 form of display was being used for that form element.
 Since that is actually set by you.

 [testSelfPostForm.gsp](https://github.com/vahidhedayati/grails-modaldx-test/blob/master/grails-app/views/testdynamix/testSelfPostForm.gsp)

---> feel free to use this page as your own template if you just require a self posting form -

 This should be good for all sorts of form actions including ckeditor items within pop up form.
 It will not be good for FILE UPLOADS - please refer to iframe example for this feature.